Empower yourself with information and get your FREE download on ‘Questions to ask your Doctor’ – sign up right now.

 Brahmi / gotu kola

 Rhodiola rosea – Viridian Maximum Potency – the best and the only in my personal opinion!
 This has transformed my energy levels, and I’ve been able to do things that I thought I’d never be able to do again.
 Over time, with taking both Rhodiola and Ashwagandha I found I just stopped flagging the way I used to.
-If for some reason I don’t take them for a few days I very quickly become exhausted again
+If for some reason I don’t take them for a few days I very quickly become exhausted again.

-The Vegan Kind supermarket of course, which has a wide range of food, books and household products which are kind to you and the environment, less toxic and better for you
+Planet Organic has a wide range of food, books and household products which are kind to you and the environment, less toxic and better for you

 Oh She Glows vegan recipes for a healthier life